ennioma/arek/README.md

 <a name="todo"></a>
 # TODO
 - [] Provide a way to inject a custom PMAlertController in a permission
-- [] Provide the possibility to choose between PMAlertController and a common UIAlertController
 - [] Update the Swift Package Manager installation
 - [] Add Siri Permission (<a href=""https://developer.apple.com/library/content/documentation/Intents/Conceptual/SiriIntegrationGuide/CreatingtheIntentsExtension.html#//apple_ref/doc/uid/TP40016875-CH4-SW11> Doc </a>)